 I went to school and when I got home, I rushed into my room to find a huge surprise.
 Not only had my Sea Monkeys not developed into a magical colony of gilled primates, but the bubbler had blown all of the brine shrimp to the edges of the glass bowl where they perished in a smelly plastered heap.

 My dad helped me scrub down the bowl.
-He never said, “I told you so.”
-He didn’t try to make me feel stupid.
+While he definitely said, “I told you so,” he didn’t try to make me feel stupid.
 I knew that he understood the defeats of childhood and was there to help me scrub through them.

 I really learned two lessons that day: ads can be lies and my dad would always be there for me.
 It stung, but in hindsight, it was well worth the $16.

 It’s also important to note what my dad did not do.
 He did not give me back a dime of the money I lost.

 When we visited family a few weeks later and walked into a toy shop, my brother had $10 to spend.